 The laser may be hard to see outdoors, so sometimes a laser detector is necessary to ‘catch’ it.
 If you use a detector, connect it to the measuring rod.

 When the detector has found the laser, you will hear a beeping.
 You’ll need to move the detector down and up to find it.
 When you hear the beeping (or if you are inside you will see it) you have found your level.
-Make your measurements as needed after securing the detector to the rod.
+Make your measurements are as needed after securing the detector to the rod.

 How to level your ground

 Now that you have a basic understanding of what the laser level is, options you have, its basic setup, and how to use it, you can now perform a ground leveling to begin your project and complete it without error.

 - Get your tripod and laser level, then set it up on stable and flat ground.